- A physical exam is used to check your overall health and make sure you don’t have any medical problems that you are unaware of.

 There are different tests that can be performed during your physical examination.
 Depending on your age or medical or family history, your PCP may recommend additional testing.

 A physical examination helps your PCP to determine the general status of your health.
 The exam also gives you a chance to talk to them about any ongoing pain or symptoms that you are experiencing or any other health concerns that you might have.

 A physical examination is recommended at least once a year, especially in people over the age of 50.
 These exams are used to:

-- check for possible diseases, so they can be treated early
+- check for possible diseases so they can be treated early

 - identify any issues that may become medical concerns in the future

-- update any necessary immunizations
+- update necessary immunizations

 - ensure that you are maintaining a healthy diet and exercise routine

-- build a relationship with your doctor
+- build a relationship with your PCP

 - list of current medications you take, including over-the-counter drugs and any herbal supplements